Samihaamin/Bin-Hex-Oct-Dec-Calculator/README.md

 # Calculator
 Between Binary, Octal, Hexadecimal and Decimal

-The program performs addition, subtraction and multiplication in binary, octal, hexadecimal and decimal formats.
-It consists of two functions : generateDec and Formatter, in addition to main.
-The first function generates a decimal for the input and then the calculations are performed on the decimals, and the result is passed into the Formatter function , which converts the decimal into the output base.
+The C program performs addition, subtraction and multiplication in binary, octal, hexadecimal and decimal formats, without using the printf formatting built-in in C.

 Example input and output:

-$ ./calc “*” d5 d10 d
+`$ ./calc “*” d5 d10 d`

-d50
+`d50`

-$ ./calc “+” x3C b1010 o
+`$ ./calc “+” x3C b1010 o`

-o106
+`o106`

-$ ./calc “-“ -d5 -d3 d
+`$ ./calc “-“ -d5 -d3 d`

--d2
+`-d2`

+This code was written for an assignment for CS211 Computer Architecture class.

 All use of this code must comply with the [Rutgers University Code of Student Conduct.](http://eden.rutgers.edu/%7Epmj34/media/AcademicIntegrity.pdf)